peter-duongGHub/T2A2/README.md

 - **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example if there are no comment objects in the database to view an error HTTP status code 404 and error message is sent to the view
 ```
-if comment:
-        # Return deserialised comment objects to the view with a success 200 code
-        return comments_schema.dump(comment), 200
-    else:
-        # Return an error message if there are no comment objects
-        return {"error" : "There are no comments to view"}, 404
+{"error" : "There are no comments to view"}, 404
 ```